-I’m a cofounder of Strong Towns and serve as our Board Chair.
+I’m a cofounder of Strong Towns and have served as Board Chair since 2014.
 My academic background is in architecture, urban planning, and (plot twist) computer science.
-I worked in urban planning for several years in Houston, before deciding that it was easier to be an effective advocate with a day job in a different industry, at which point I got into tech.
-For me, this has been a productive fusion, combing attention and concern to the quality of the built environment in the US with a bit of the optimistic progress-orientation of Silicon Valley.
+I worked in urban planning for several years in Houston, before deciding I could be a more effective advocate if my day job was in a different industry.
+At that point I moved into Software Engineering.
+For me, this has been a productive fusion, combing my attention to and concern for the quality of the built environment with the optimistic progress-orientation of Silicon Valley.

-My goal in writing this stack is to share my thoughts on where we’re headed in the future, speaking for myself and not on behalf of Strong Towns.
-We’re a proudly heterodox movement, and even as a core team member I see some things a bit differently than the rest of the org.
-Specifically, I think the post-suburban future ahead of us is both inevitable and exciting — things are going to get better, the question is how and when.
+My goal in writing is to explore where our cities are headed in the future.
+I think the post-suburban future ahead of us is both inevitable and exciting — things are going to get better, the question is how and when.

 My goal is to post at least once a month, and more when I can.
 I hope you’ll subscribe, and look forward to discussing ideas in the comments!